-Sources: Mercer Human Resources Consulting 2019-2020 US Compensation Planning Survey Preliminary Report (June 2020 and November 2020), and World-at-Work Salary Budget Survey Report, 2017-2020.
+Sources: Mercer Human Resources Consulting 2019-2020 US Compensation Planning Survey Preliminary Report, and World-at-Work Salary Budget Survey Report, 2017-2019

-Notes: Figures from Mercer's 2020 actual data exclude 0s while data projected for 2021 includes 0s.
-The above sums represent base pay salary increases as a percentage of payroll.
+Note: The above represent base pay salary increases as a percentage of payroll

-The COVID-19 Pandemic has resulted in uncertainty in labor markets, with many organizations changing or delaying decisions on changes to Base Pay Increase Budgets.
+^{}The COVID-19 Pandemic has resulted in uncertainty in labor markets, with many organizations changing or delaying decisions on changes to Base Pay Increase Budgets.
 Mercer surveyed organizations about their plans and most indicated that they still planned to provide base pay increases, with the average anticipated Base Pay Increase amount at 2.3%.